Reynolds Butted Tubing

-There are several steps in manufacturing butted tubing, and the process varies depending on the method used to butt the tube, and whether the tube is seamless or welded.
-For steel tubing, the basic tube is either made from a pierced billet if it is a seamless tube, or from a formed-and-welded sheet if it is a welded tube.
+There are several steps in manufacturing butted tubing.
+The process varies depending on the method used to butt the tube, and whether the tube is seamless or welded.
+For steel tubing, the basic tube is either made from a pierced billet if it is a seamless tube or from a formed-and-welded sheet if it is a welded tube.

-Welded tube is made from flat strip, which is formed into a tube and welded along its length.
+A welded tube is made from a flat strip, which is formed into a tube and welded along its length.
 This is a straightforward way of making a tube, but care is necessary to avoid structural and cosmetic defects at the weld.